YicongHong/Thinking-VLN/README.md

 ### Some more serious thinkings

 Wait, be careful.
 Perhaps nothing make sense.
-And PLEASE PLEASE PLEASE CORRECT ME IF I AM WRONG. :persevere::persevere:
+And PLEASE PLEASE PLEASE CORRECT ME IF I AM WRONG. :persevere::persevere: (last update 10.Mar.2021)

 <a href="#1">1 - Are We Asking the Right Question?</a><br>
 <a href="#2">2 - About Memory Graph and Early Training</a><br>